alanzhu39/rust-minsweeper/README.md

 ## Installation

-1. Download the latest binary from the [Releases](https://github.com/alanzhu39/rust-minsweeper/releases) tab
+1. Download the latest binary for your OS from the [Releases](https://github.com/alanzhu39/rust-minsweeper/releases) tab

 2. Navigate to the downloaded binary

 3. Execute binary
 ```
-$ ./rust-minesweeper
+$ ./rust-minesweeper-<target>
 ```

 ## Contributing